BukanMedium/BukanMedium.github.io/_posts/2020-02-03-Static Web.md

 ---
 layout: post
-title:  "How To Jekyl 2"
+title:  "How To Jekyll 2"
 author: Shlhnj
 categories: [ Jekyll, How To ]
 tags: []